mca91/ITEWR_DC_Course/chapter1.md

 R did not recognise the first row as the table header and interpreted the variables `sex`, `year` and `ahe_12` to be a single variable.
 As a result, R established a new variable `V1` where each observation consists of the respective three values merged in a string.

+*convince Yourself: Type and execute `head(my_data)`*

-To circumvent this, You need to tell R that the first row of the table is the header providing variable names and how variables are seperated (here, `;` is used as the seperator).
+To circumvent this, You need to tell R that the first row of the table is the header providing variable names and how variables are seperated (here, `;` is used as the seperator.
+You can think of it as a vertical line seperating values).

 *** =instructions

+- Load the data set again.
+Set `header=TRUE` to tell R that the first line contains variable names and set `sep=";"` for setting the field seprator to `;`.
+Override the object `my_data` from the previous exercise with the correct table.

+- Have a look at the first few observations again by executing `head(my_data)` to see the effect of the additional arguments.

 *** =hint

+For further information on functions `read.table` and `head()` use the help function `?` in conjunction with the functions name, e.g. `?head`

 *** =pre_exercise_code
 ```{r}